Certificate in Teaching English Language Learners (TELL)

 Hybrid Program Format

-The 15 credit Certificate in Teaching English Language Learners (TELL) program begins each summer and ends the following April.
+The 15 credit Certificate in Teaching English Language Learners (TELL) program begins each fall (late August) and ends the following July.
 This hybrid program consists of three courses taken in person and two online courses.

 Explore the Curriculum

 The Certificate in Teaching English Language Learners (TELL) program focuses on both the practical and theoretical aspects of the field.
 The program is classroom oriented with a strong focus on sociolinguistics, literacy, intercultural communication, and the interaction of language learning and use.
 The TELL program is based on a reflexive practitioner model that includes case studies, field experiences, and in-depth examination of the theories and practices that support EL students’ learning.
 Together, these form a dynamic backdrop against which to study English language learning in today's 21st century context.

 identify and effectively use research-based best practices in bilingual/ESOL instruction

 - articulate an understanding of the evolution of ESOL programming

 - articulate an understanding of second language acquisition and literacy development

 - design instruction reflecting effective assessment and learning strategies